dlacerte/bbapi-course-membership/README.md

 I was inspried to create this script (and others) after seeing Mark Kauffman https://github.com/mark-b-kauffman present a BB API demo at BB WORLD DevCon in New Orleans 2017

-Here are some expmaples showing how I use this script as a BB/LMS admin:
+Here are some examaples showing how I use this script as a BB/LMS admin:

 1a) My HELP menu/description:
 ./bbapi-course-membership --help